WUJS Arad Institute: Zman Tel Aviv

 The Zman Tel Aviv Track at WUJS Arad was scheduled to open in September 2008.
 The track consisted of a five-month community service internship period in the city of Tel Aviv.
 Projects available for the internees include work in art and cultural promotion, public relations, work in local media, and more.

-Program Operation Changes
+Program operation changes

 In June 2008, the decision was made to close the WUJS facility in Arad and to relocate in Jerusalem and Tel Aviv under the management of Hadassah's Young Judaea in Israel.
 The program in Arad closed on September 24, 2008.
 The program was given the name WUJS Israel.
 The first session of WUJS Israel, including the new Tel Aviv track, opened on September 2, 2008.
 Subsequent sessions are scheduled to open annually in January and August.
 In July 2012, Young Judaea Israel Spined off from Hadassah to Independence and WUJS Israel became a program solely run by Young Judaea Israel with locations in The Florentine neighborhood of Tel Aviv and Merkaz HaCarmel in Haifa.
 Today the program offers personally tailored professional internships, Hebrew studies, and weekly educational excursions.